 - GWP results are based on an LCA calculation using the current dataset for oil and gas production (European averages), which - in the base case - does not include information on possible higher methane emission from oil and gas exploration, production and processing.
 This choice of base case reflects the need of an international consensus to be established.
 The base case reflects the sources of methane emissions regarded in the previous Eco-profile (PlasticsEurope 2016).

 - The following LCIA methods are recommended by JRC but the results of these environmental impact indicators shall be used with care as the uncertainties on these results are high or as there is limited experienced with the indicator (recommendation level III, (Fazio et al. 2018)):

-- o Ecotoxicity freshwater
+- Ecotoxicity freshwater

-- Human toxicity, cancer
+- o Human toxicity, cancer

-- Human toxicity, non-cancer
+- o Human toxicity, non-cancer

-- Land use
+- o Land use

-- Resource use, fossils (or Abiotic Depletion Potential, fossil)
+- o Resource use, fossils (or Abiotic Depletion Potential, fossil)

-- o Resource use, elements (or Abiotic Depletion Potential, mineral)
+- Resource use, elements (or Abiotic Depletion Potential, mineral)

 - Water use